Print Friendly and PDF

 Linux

-SSL 2 / 2+ now have loopback available through a firmware update SSL 2/2+ Loopback Firmware Update
+SSL interfaces have loopback available through the Loopback Firmware Update.

 USB interface information